 Once the flames died away, all that remained of the RMS Queen Elizabeth was a half sunken hulk of twisted, melted steel.
 Within the next several months, the ship would sit, rusting while the insurance company sought scrapped bids.

-Over 40% of the ship, containing the heel and boilers were left to rot on the bottom of the harbor.
-They would remain there until the 1990s when land reclamation efforts buried the wreckage in millions of tons of rock and concrete.
+Over 40% of the ship, containing the keel and boilers was left to rot on the bottom of the harbor.
+They would remain there until the 1990s when land reclamation efforts forever buried the wreckage in millions of tons of rock and concrete.

 RMS Queen Elizabeth would remain the world's largest passenger shipwreck for more than 30 years until the 2012 sinking of the Costa Concordia in Tuscany.